Weardale Railway: Decline and closure

-Formation of Weardale Railway Trust
+Preservation Era

+Early Preservation History 1993-2008

 The Weardale Railway preservation project was founded in 1993, with the intention that a private company should take ownership of the line and start a steam service for tourists on the scenic western section.
 The operating company was known as the Weardale Railways Ltd, a company limited by guarantee.

 The Weardale Railway Trust (WRT) is a voluntary group whose members are supporters of the project.
-WRT was initially just a "supporters' club" but it assumed a more prominent role as Weardale Railways Ltd got into difficulties.
+WRT was initially just a supporters' club but it assumed a more prominent role as Weardale Railways Ltd got into difficulties.
 In 2006 WRT took a 12.5% minority stake in the ownership of Weardale Railways Ltd.

-Large sums of public sector grant finance were obtained or conditionally pledged from various donors including the Regional development agency (One NorthEast), Durham County Council and the Wear Valley District Council.
+Large sums of public sector grant finance were obtained or conditionally pledged from various donors including the regional development agency (One NorthEast), Durham County Council and the Wear Valley District Council.
 The Manpower Services Commission contributed to the wages of paid staff in what had become an area of high unemployment, and this allowed a 40-strong workforce to be recruited, a depot and base of operations to be established at Wolsingham and the station at Stanhope to be restored.
 Services started in July 2004, initially from Wolsingham to Stanhope but with the intention of extending them along the full length of the remaining line.
 There were even plans to rebuild the Eastgate to Wearhead section which had been lifted.
+The line subsequently went into administration in January 2005, just 7 months after it reopened.

 Eventually, a community interest company known as Ealing Community Transport agreed to pay £100,000 for a 75% stake in Weardale Railways Ltd and provide management support to the project.
 Ealing Community Transport also agreed to underwrite any further operating losses incurred by Weardale Railways Ltd. This undertaking was sufficient to allow the creditors of Weardale Railways Ltd to permit the resumption of limited services on the line in August 2006.